jpcx/node-kraken-api/README.md

 <a name='configuration'></a>
 ## Configuration

 During creation of the API instance, a configuration object may be provided for authenticated calls and other options.
-This may be provided by using <code>require('./config.js')</code> or <code>require('./config.json')</code> if this file has been prepared already, or by simply providing an object programmatically.
+This may be provided by using <code>require('./config.json')</code> if this file has been prepared already, or by simply providing an object programmatically.

 Configuration specifications are detailed in the documentation [here](https://github.com/jpcx/node-kraken-api/blob/develop/docs/namespaces/Settings.md#~Config)